 Utah's Hogle Zoo

-Hogle Zoo continues to put on their annual lighting display for the 16th year with hundreds of illuminated displays and a 135-foot tunnel of lights.
-From December 2-30 from 5:30 pm - 9:00 pm, you can roam the zoo at night while listening for a possible lion roar in the distance.
-Also, little ones and little ones at heart can still find Santa at Zoo Lights.
+Hogle Zoo continues to put on their 17th annual lighting display with hundreds of illuminated displays and a 135-foot tunnel of lights.
+From Dec.
+6-30 from 5:30 pm - 9:00 pm (excluding holidays), you can roam the zoo at night while listening for a possible lion roar in the distance.
+You can also check out review nights on Nov.
+24-26 for cheaper admission ($8).
+Or try a sensory-friendly evening with adjustments to sounds and flashing lights at their Neurodiversity Celebration on Dec.
+27th.
 Treats and drinks are available, including specialty hot chocolate and s'mores.
 This event does require tickets, which you can purchase online.

 This is the Place Heritage Park